-Chris Martenson: Well, absolutely.
-And, of course, we’ve got zero percent interest rates, which were supposed to be temporary, right?
+Chris Martenson: Absolutely.
+And, of course, we’ve got 0% interest rates, which were supposed to be temporary, right?
 What are we, three and a half years into them, and they’re arguably not working, although you might try and argue the negative and say, well, at least the world didn’t completely fall apart.
-But here we are…
+But here we are.

 Chris Martenson: Right, so with this mispriced money – which is, I think, the root of all evil in the financial markets – when money is mispriced, everything gets mispriced, not the least of which is risk.
 Risk is horribly mispriced at this point.
 Look at what you’re going to get back for loaning money to the U.S. government for 30 years, and you might say, well, that doesn’t really seem adequate.
 But that’s just beating on Treasurys.
 Talk about maybe, I don’t know, the junk bond markets priced where they are, or the municipal bond markets, or any of the bond markets, or equity markets.
 They all seem priced for some form of perfection.
 Maybe that’s mispricing risk a bit.

 Keith Fitz-Gerald: I think there’s a broader issue here, and I’ve made no bones about the argument that the reason this crisis – as opposed to any of the other crises we’ve lived through in the past – is so very painful for so many people is that the very definition of money is changing.
 You can see that in the way they have manipulated interest rates by bringing them down.
 And by keeping the range so narrow between short-range and long-range, they’ve created a financial roadblock, for lack of better terms.